 Subject repositories are open access repositories for outputs related to a specific field or discipline.
-Outputs in these repositories can include unpublished working papers, pre-prints of articles not yet peer-reviewed, accepted manuscripts and published 'gold' open access articles.
+Preprint servers can also be subject specific, but are primarily for early drafts of outputs prior to formal publication.
+Outputs in subject repositories can include unpublished working papers, pre-prints of articles not yet peer-reviewed, accepted manuscripts and published 'gold' open access articles.

-Subject repositories are a great way to quickly and widely disseminate results from the early stages of your research.
-Publishers allow you to formally publish these outputs as journal articles or chapters once they have been submitted for and passed peer-review.
+Subject repositories and preprint servers are a great way to quickly and widely disseminate results from the early stages of your research.
+You can then publish these outputs as journal articles, chapters, etc. once they have been submitted for and passed peer-review.
 You can search for a relevant subject repository using the Directory of Open Access Repositories (OpenDOAR).
 Use the 'Advanced Search' function and tick the box for 'Disciplinary' repository type and then choose the subjects you are interested in.

-If the relevant criteria are met, outputs deposited in a subject repository may be eligible for submission to REF 2021.
-Please get in touch with the Open Access and Research Repository Specialists if you have questions about REF eligibility.
+If the relevant criteria are met, outputs deposited in a subject repository or preprint server may be eligible for submission to REF 2021.
+Please get in touch with the Open Access and Research Repository Specialists if you have questions about REF eligibility or funder compliance.

 PubMed Central (PMC) and Europe PubMed Central (EPMC) is an archive for the biomedical and life sciences.
 Any output that is published in a journal is eligible for deposit.
 Both full text and metadata only records are included in these repositories.
 Depositing in PMC/EMPC is a requirement for authors with Medical Research Council (MRC), Biotechnology & Biological Research Council (BBSRC), and Wellcome Trust funding.